n2ygk/sdrtrunk-wiki/Aliases_V0.3.0.md

 Next, we'll clone the first alias to quickly create a second alias.

-1. Select the ABC Truck 1 alias in the alias table.
+1. Select the **ABC Truck 1** alias in the alias table.
 1. Click the **Copy** button.
 The copy is created and auto-selected in the editor.
 1. Type a new name for the copy: **ABC Truck 2**
 1. Click the **Save** button.

+Next, we'll clone the first alias to quickly create a third alias.

+1. Select the **ABC Truck 1** alias in the alias table.
+1. Click the **Copy** button.
+The copy is created and auto-selected in the editor.
+1. Type a new name for the copy: **ABC Trucking-Local**
+1. Click the **Save** button.

-Repeat the above steps and add two more aliases with the following details.
-Use the first set of steps to create a new **ABC Truck 10** alias, and then use the second set of steps to clone the alias and then rename the copy to **ABC Truck 11**.
+Repeat the above steps and add three more aliases with the following details.
+Use the first set of steps to create a new **ABC Truck 10** alias, and then use the second set of steps to clone the alias two more times and then rename the copies to **ABC Truck 11** and **ABC Trucking-Buses**.

 1. Alias:
    * **Name:** ABC Truck 10